Main Content

 Author Mask Callback Code in MATLAB File

 You can organize mask initialization and callback code in a single MATLAB file.
-Name of the callback file and the name of the class that the function belongs to must be the same.
-For example, if the name of the callback file is mask_cb_file_example then the name of the class file is mask_cb_file_example.
-The MATLAB file must be created in the MATLAB path.
+The name of the callback file and the name of the class that the function belongs to must be the same.
+For example, if the name of the callback file is mask_cb_file_example then the name of the class file must be mask_cb_file_example.
+The MATLAB file must be located in the MATLAB path.

 Write Mask Initialization Code